Working for a small business

 What is an SME?

-While graduate schemes with small companies are harder to come by, it's easy to overlook the exciting opportunities that these businesses have to offer.
+While graduate schemes with small companies are harder to come by, it's easy to overlook the exciting opportunities these businesses offer.

-Small businesses don't typically have the funds or resources to run high-profile recruitment campaigns or attend careers events, but you'll be doing your career a disservice if you only focus your efforts on large employers.
+Small businesses don't typically have the funds or resources to run high-profile recruitment campaigns or attend careers events.
+Still, you'll be doing your career a disservice if you only focus your efforts on large employers.

 While large organisations may be able to offer higher salaries, there are still many reasons to find an internship,Ìýwork placementÌý´Ç°ùÌýgraduate job with a small business.

-For example, in a small business you'll enjoy early responsibility, gain experience working across several functions and have more opportunities to engage with senior colleagues.
-The chance to develop skills and knowledge while working for an SME or small business far outweigh the challenges you'll encounter.
+For example, in a small business, you'll enjoy early responsibility, gain experience working across several functions and have more opportunities to engage with senior colleagues.
+The chance to develop skills and knowledge while working for an SME or small business far outweighs your challenges.

 What are the benefits of working for a small company?